Small & Medium Enterprises

 - Identification of exposed ports (RDP, SMB, outdated web servers)

-- Prioritized action plan – what first, what can wait
+- Prioritized action plan: what to fix first, what can wait

 Managed EDR for Small Teams

-- Enterprise protection starting from 5 endpoints – without your own IT department
+- Enterprise protection starting from 5 endpoints.
+No in-house IT department required.

 - Monthly cancellation, fair prices for small budgets